DGCLab/PERREO-Pipeline/README.md

 -mismatch_align               Percentage of mismatches permitted for reads to be kept during alignment (default: 0.05).
 -project_name
 -remove_duplicates            yes/no. Generally it is not recommended to discard duplicates unless the proportion is really high.
--batch_effect                 yes/no. If yes, and batch column is included in the sample sheet, the batch effect will be reduced
+-batch                        yes/no. If yes, and batch column is included in the sample sheet, the batch effect will be reduced
                               based on that column.
 If yes but batch column does not exist, RUVg will reduce the undesired variability.
 -method                       edgeR/DESeq2.
 -k_num                        K number for RUVg-based batch effect reduction.
 As far as the dataset size increases, it is recommended